Declaration

 others to be elected; whereby the Legislative powers, incapable of

-the State remaining in the mean time exposed to all the dangers of
+exercise; the State remaining in the mean time exposed to all the

-purpose obstructing the Laws for Naturalization of Foreigners; refusing
+that purpose obstructing the Laws for Naturalization of Foreigners;

-pass others to encourage their migrations hither, and raising the
+refusing to pass others to encourage their migrations hither, and

 He has erected a multitude of New Offices, and sent hither swarms of